This company combines impressive quality with a generous valuation: Arbor Realty Trust Inc. (ABR) - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for ABR is 1.60, from 1.26 in the trailing year.
-Against a Trailing Annual Dividend Yield of 10.66%, it implies a Forward Annual Dividend Yield of 11.08%.
+With its trailing 12-month dividend rate of 1.26, ABR has a forward annual dividend rate of 1.60.
+Against a Trailing Annual Dividend Yield of 11.62%, it implies a Forward Annual Dividend Yield of 11.08%.
 The stock’s 5-year Average Dividend Yield is 9.20.
 The current Payout Ratio is 89.50% for ABR, which recently paid a dividend on Mar 16, 2023 with an ex-dividend date of Nov 16, 2022.
 Stock splits for the company last occurred on Aug 29, 2012 when the company split stock in a 10:1 ratio.

 Earnings Estimates

-There are 5 different market analysts currently analyzing its stock.
+As of right now, 5 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.33 for the current quarter, with a high estimate of $0.36 and a low estimate of $0.25, while EPS last year was $0.71.
 The consensus estimate for the next quarter is $0.34, with high estimates of $0.35 and low estimates of $0.32.

 Analysts are recommending an EPS of between $1.49 and $1.44 for the fiscal current year, implying an average EPS of $1.46.
 EPS for the following year is $1.41, with 5 analysts recommending between $1.47 and $1.31.